onozaty/postgresql-copy-helper/README.md

 ## Setup

-postgresql-copy-helper is published on jCenter.
+PostgreSQL COPY Helper is published on jCenter and Maven Central.
 It is available simply by adding it to a dependency.

 ### maven